The matrix taxonomy of finitely complete categories: Triviality and functionality

 This theorem already gives a minor classification result:

-\begin{corollary} There are only two matrix classes given by a non-empty matrix having one row: the matrix class of left exact preorders and the matrix class of all left exact categories.
+\begin{corollary} There are only two matrix classes given by a non-empty matrix having one row: the matrix class of finitely complete preorders and the matrix class of all finitely complete categories.
 There is only one other matrix class given by a non-empty matrix with $2$ rows --- the matrix class of Mal'tsev categories. \end{corollary}

 \begin{proof} If the unique row of a non-empty matrix $M$ contains~$0$, then every category has $M$-closed relations.
-If $0$ does not appear in the unique row, then is a reduction of $M$, and so $M$ is trivial by Theorem~\ref{ThmC}.
-By Lemma~\ref{LemA}, this then gives the matrix class of left exact preorders.
+If $0$ does not appear in the unique row, then $M$ is trivial by Theorem~\ref{ThmC}.
+By Lemma~\ref{LemA}, this then gives the matrix class of finitely complete preorders.
 This proves the first part of the corollary.
-If a $2$-row non-empty matrix $M$ is non-trivial, then by Theorem~\ref{ThmC}, each of the two rows has an entry $0$ connected to each other by a linkage.
+If a non-empty matrix $M\in\M(2,m,k)$ is non-trivial, then by Theorem~\ref{ThmC}, each of the two rows has an entry $0$ connected to each other by a linkage.
 The length $l$ of the shortest such linkage cannot be of the form $4l'$ or $4l'+3$, where $l'$ is a non-negative integer, since the two considered positions are not in the same row.
 It is also easy to see that, by minimality of~$l$, it cannot be of the form $4l'+2$.
 We thus have $l=4l'+1$ for some integer $l'\geqslant 0$.
-If $l=1$, then the matrix class is the collection of all left exact categories.
+If $l=1$, then the matrix class is the collection of all finitely complete categories since $M$ admits

+as one of its columns.
 If $l \geqslant 5$, let us consider the reduction of $M$ obtained by substituting $1$ in the place of each non-zero entry and deleting duplicate (left) columns.
 If the reduced matrix has more columns than the Mal'tsev matrix (Example~\ref{ExaA})

 then the only possibility is that it has a column of~$0$'s, which is impossible since by reduction no new $0$ entries were created and this would contradict the minimality of~$l$.
-So the above matrix is a reduction of $M$ and hence, every category in the matrix class is a Mal'tsev category.
+So the above matrix is a reduction of $M$ and hence, every category in the matrix class is a Mal'tsev category by Lemma~\ref{Lemma reductions}.
 Conversely, let us prove that the matrix class contains all Mal'tsev categories.
-The columns through which the linkage passes form a matrix that is a reduction of the matrix
+Let us denote by $M'$ the matrix formed by the columns through which the considered shortest linkage